breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 ## Development

 I figured out two possible scenarios to develop a mutating webhook:
-* start a `minikube` or `kind` locally, deploy the controller, and test it
+* Start a `minikube` or `kind` locally, deploy the controller, and test it
-* use `clientConfig.url` in the `MutatingWebhookConfiguration` with `ngrok` (or alternatives) to tunnel your local instance into a remote cluster
+* Use `clientConfig.url` in the `MutatingWebhookConfiguration` with `ngrok` (or alternatives) to tunnel your local instance into a remote cluster

-The second option is the easiest for me, since I don't have to redeploy the application on every change and also I don't have to clutter my computer with a local kubernetes cluster.
+The second option is the easiest for me, since I don't have to redeploy the application on every change and also I don't have to clutter my computer with a local Kubernetes cluster.

-Currently there is no option to start the kubebuilder webhook server without tls certificates.
-First, let us create self signed certificates for our webhook server:
+Currently, there is no option to start the Kubebuilder webhook server without TLS certificates.
+First, let's create self-signed certificates for our webhook server:

 ```bash
 mkdir hack certs